michaelpatrickpurcell/prophecy/README.md

 During this phase, the players receive a prophecy that describes a catastrophe that is destined to wreak havoc on some fictional world.

 To Receive a Prophecy the players describe the the world in which the story is set and the nature of the catastrophe.
-The Players should create a situation that the Characters will be able to affect, but doing so will be both difficult and dangerous.
+The players should create a situation that the Characters will be able to affect, but doing so will be both difficult and dangerous.

 <!-- To Receive the Prophecy, the Players will roll a six-sided die (1d6) to select a random Genre from the [Genre Table](#genre-table) and then roll a six-sided die (1d6) to select a random Catastrophe from the [Catastrophe Table](#catastrophe-table).